 Training For Ice and Mixed Climbing Series brought to you by Furnace Industries continues with part 5 of our series – Endurance.

-This post is part of a series on Training For Ice Climbing and Mixed Climbing.
-Click below for previous posts:
+This post is part of an 8 part series on Training For Ice Climbing and Mixed Climbing:

 NOTE: These workouts are intended for the fitness-minded climber.
 It’s up to you to manage your time and expectations.
 You may not initially be able to achieve the workout as described.
 Just working towards that goal will do wonders to get you ready for ice season.